yujunz/gitlab.com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 Our secondary databases (version, customers, sentry, etc.) are still in AWS S3 in a bucket labeled `gitlab-secondarydb-backups`.
 The data is being encrypted with GPG.
 The key can be found in the Production vault of 1Password. <!-- Nik: This seems very doubtful to me, should be verified.
 There are rumors that "version" and "customers" are in Cloud SQL but I didn't manage to see them there -->

 GitLab.com production database archive is located in the bucket `gitlab-gprd-postgres-backup` in GCS, in the folder `pitr-wale-pg11`.
+It has two subfolders, `wal_005` to store the stream of WALs (16 MiB each), and `basebackup_005` to store daily full backups.
 Note that WAL-E uses path with two slashes, so in GCP Console, you might need to modify the URL to see the folder (`gitlab-gprd-postgres-backup//pitr-wale-pg11`).
 Similarly, use two slashes when using `gsutil`:

 ```bash
 gsutil ls -L gs://gitlab-gprd-postgres-backup//pitr-wale-pg11/